Our complaints policy

 Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint and within the following timescales:

-– six years from the date of the act or omission about which you are complaining occurring; or
+- no later than one year from the date of the act or omission about which you are complaining occurring; or

-– three years from the date you should reasonably have known there were grounds for complaint.
+- no later than one year from the date you should reasonably have known there were grounds for complaint.

 If we have to change any of the timescales above, we will let you know and explain why.

 The complaints procedure above also applies to complaints arising concerning our bill.
 There may also be a right to object to the bill by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974; the Legal Ombudsman may not consider a complaint about a bill if you have applied to the court for assessment of that bill.